 You can also apply online at the Washington State Community and Technical Colleges Web Admissions Center.

 COMPASS is one of many placement tests available for colleges to use.
 Every college is free to choose their own placement test, but COMPASS is widely used around the country and internationally.
-All three of the colleges in the Seattle Community College District use COMPASS as their placement test.
+All three of the colleges in the Seattle College District use COMPASS as their placement test.

 COMPASS Tests are: